Expensent

 9. Method 7: AutoEntry

 AutoEntry (by Sage) is the credit-model alternative to Dext.
 Its pricing is structured around document credits: 1 credit per receipt or invoice, 2 credits for an invoice with line items, 3 credits for a bank statement.
 Unused credits roll for 90 days, which smooths out the feast-or-famine months that plague firms working with seasonal clients.
-Plans range from Bronze at $12/month up to Sapphire at $450/month.
+US plans range from Bronze at $13/month up to Sapphire at $469/month.
+AutoEntry documents both the live plan ladder and the credit rules in its pricing page and credits help article.

 Capture methods include email-in, mobile app, direct upload, and watched-folder sync.
 It publishes to QBO Online as bills or expenses with source attached and line items extracted (at the higher credit cost).